M3-org/awesome-metaverse/README.md

 # Awesome Metaverse

 List of awesome projects and information resources about the [Metaverse](https://en.wikipedia.org/wiki/Metaverse).
 Since there are many competing ideas about what the Metaverse is, feel free to leave feedback in the form of pull requests, issues, and comments.
+You can also reach us through [discord](https://discord.gg/UgZDFZW).

 ## WebXR